jace-kline/eecs765-p2/report.md

 ## Developing the Exploit

 In this section, we talk about the general thought process used when developing the exploits.
-We first outline the exploit structure and then specify the specific parameters relevant to each attack.
+We outline the exploit structure, the specific parameters relevant to the attack, and the generation of our malicious input.

 ### Malicious Input Structure